Pomax/CFF-glyphlet-fonts/binaries/README.md

   customfont.ttx  - The .otf unpacked to human-readable XML by TTX customfont.woff - WOFF-wrapped version of Customfont.otf

+  The "with GSUB" dir contains the same files as generated with GSUB ligature substitution baked in; the font does not implement outlines for the ligature's component glyphs, but implements the ligature glyph, and the rules for performing the ligature substitution.

 Legal nonsense:

   For those burdened by lawyers, these fonts are license-free,